vmkonda/aws_python_blog/README.md

+# Investment Analytics
+Development of investment analytics involves gathering, browsing through and cleaning a large amount of data on portfolio positions, cashflow and risk metrics.
+This data is then joined, aggregated and transformed in multiple combinations and sequential orders to develop the final analytics.
+The fastest way to develop such analytics is to use python and sql based tools such as [DBT](https://www.getdbt.com/) and [SQLMesh](https://sqlmesh.com/).

 # Data and Analytics development on AWS

-Any analytics development that involves a large amount of data needs the following components:
+Any such analytics development needs the following components:
 1. A data warehouse to store the data
 2. A platform to compute analytics using either SQL or python on the data stored in the warehouse
 3. A development environment to code in python or SQL.
 It should be easy to develop or deploy new analytics and debug any issue with the existing analytics.